Inflect logo

 Natural Disaster Risk

-Rapid City has a very low natural disaster risk profile, with a FEMA National Risk Index score of 14.92 out of 100, as of September 2025.
-This minimizes the threat of environmental disruptions to operations and enhances infrastructure resilience.
+Rapid City has a very low natural disaster risk profile, with a FEMA National Risk Index score of 14.92 as of September 2025.
+This places it among the safest locations in the nation for critical infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business